NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

 .. note::
    This example can be directly loaded from the menu bar at the top of the screen by clicking "Examples"-"E4: Wind Tunnel-Informed Stochastic Wind Load Generation".
 The user may want to increase the number of samples in the UQ tab for more stable results.

-1. In the UQ tab, click "forward propagation" to perform Monte Carlo simulation.
-Set the number of samples 50.
+1. In the UQ tab, click "forward propagation" to perform the Monte Carlo simulation.
+Set the number of samples to 50.

 .. figure:: figures/we12_UQ.png
    :align: center